-What can you do to reduce your risk from the dangers for ICU patients?
+How can you reduce your risk of the dangers facing ICU patients?

 In addition to the tips I provided above on the dangers for ICU patients, and in the corresponding blog post, consider these items as well:

 Just like anything else in life, not all hospitals are the same.
 For instance, some hospitals have more experienced doctors and nurses, better equipment, and better safety procedures in place.
-The hospital you choose can impact the quality of care you receive and your outcome.
+In fact, research shows that the availability of medical and nursing staff is associated with the survival of critically ill patients.
+Simply put, the hospital you choose can impact the quality of care you receive and your outcome.